akohta/bem3_emf_b2/README.md

 The samples of mesh data are in the folder mesh_sample.
 The file with extension .geo is the Gmsh geometry file.
 The file with extension .msh is the mesh datafile created by using Gmsh geometry file.
-These mesh files are created by the command 'gmsh -2 -tol 1.0e-15 xxxx.geo' in command line ( xxxx.geo is a geometry file).
+These mesh files are created by the command 'gmsh -2 -tol 1.0e-15 -format msh2 xxxx.geo' in command line ( xxxx.geo is a geometry file).
 The domain number (Physical Surface) 99 is assigned to the open region in Gmsh geometry file, because Gmsh can't use the number 0 (assigned to open region in the code).
 Please refer to the manual of Gmsh for detail of geometry file.